-Mia Farrow was born on February 9, 1945, in Los Angeles, California, to John Farrow and Maureen O'Sullivan.
-She starred in the classic film Rosemary's Baby.
+Mia Farrow is an American actress known for her role in the classic film Rosemary's Baby.
 Farrow was married to Frank Sinatra, Andre Previn and was involved with Woody Allen before it was revealed that Allen had engaged in sexual relations with Farrow's adopted daughter.
 In 2009, Farrow testified against former Liberian President, Charles Taylor.

 Mia Farrow was born on February 9, 1945, in Los Angeles, California, the daughter of director John Farrow and actress Maureen O'Sullivan.
 Farrow is known for her roles in such films as Rosemary's Baby (1968), The Great Gatsby (1974) and Hannah and Her Sisters (1986).

 Although she had a part in her father's film John Paul Jones (1959), Farrow began to seriously pursue acting as a career in 1963 with her theatrical debut in an off-Broadway production of The Importance of Earnest.
 The next year, she became a television star, portraying Alison Mackenzie in the nighttime drama Peyton Place.

 After two years on the show, Farrow left to do movies.
 She has often portrayed vulnerable characters.
 In Roman Polanski's Rosemary's Baby, Farrow starred as a woman who finds herself surrounded by Satanists and impregnated by the devil.
 For The Great Gatsby (1974), she played Daisy Buchanan opposite Robert Redford as Jay Gatsby.